Editor’s Note: Welcome to The Greats, a series on the restaurants that define their cities. Here now, a guide to the NYC Greats.

 Dining at the restaurant: The restaurant is currently only open for takeout.

 Takeout: Shun Lee Palace’s entire menu is available for takeout and delivery via third-party apps.

 Smith & Wollensky (Midtown East)

 In a town dripping with beloved classic steakhouses, Smith & Wollensky manages to stand out.
 Everything about the restaurant points to vintage luxury, from the presence of a doorman, to the white-coated servers, to the menu of pitch-perfect steakhouse fare such as a full raw bar, sides like creamed spinach and potatoes au gratin, and of course, lots of beef.
 And the beef is what really sets Smith & Wollensky apart: The restaurant’s dry-aging expertise is still the gold standard, often imitated but never duplicated.
 Come hungry and order the beloved 26-ounce prime rib, along with several martinis to wash it down.

-Dining at the restaurant: Smith & Wollensky is currently in hibernation and is not serving diners at the restaurant.
+Dining at the restaurant: Smith & Wollensky is currently open for indoor and outdoor dining.